-During the December quarter of 2011 surface sampling of a continuous magnetic and nonmagnetic outcrop was completed, Table 9 below.
-The sampling program focused on outcrop at locations directly associated with anomalously high magnetic responses.
-The purpose of this was to map high quality magnetite source rock and gain insight into the weathering and oxide state of the associated hematite and martite oxides
+Following the positive DMS results in 2011 surface sampling targeting continuous magnetic to nonmagnetic outcrop was undertaken.
+The sampling program was directed towards nonmagnetic outcrop at locations associated with nearby anomalously high magnetic responses.
+The purpose of this was to map high quality magnetite source rock and gain insight into the weathering and oxide state of the associated hematite and martite oxides.